bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 When a comment line is detected inside a Diagram, the text after the percent-sign is scanned, and see if it fits one of the following two patterns:

-1. If the text fits the pattern of "(=word)" where "word" is a placeholder for a string of one or more word characters, then lines between this comment and the first occurence of the next comment will be saved to a buffer, and the name of the buffer will be the actual string denoted by "word".
+1. If the text befits the pattern of "(=word)" where "word" is a placeholder for a string of one or more word characters, then lines between this comment and the first occurence of the next comment will be saved to a buffer, and the name of the buffer will be the actual string denoted by "word".

-2. If the text fits the pattern of "(?word)" where "word" is a placeholder reresenting any length of string having one or more word characters, then it represents a desire to retrieve the contents of a previous saved buffer for which its contents are to be inserted into the current location of the source program.
+2. If the text befits the pattern of "(?word)" where "word" is a placeholder reresenting any length of string having one or more word characters, then it represents a desire to retrieve the contents of a previous saved buffer for which its contents are to be inserted into the current location of the source program.
 The name of the named buffer is the string expressed by the "word".

+Note that for a copy-buffer, it the limit of the buffer line only extends as far as the a comment line where the number of percent-signs agrees with the one that starts the buffer.
+For instance, if the line starts the copy-buffer is

+    %%%(=a)

+Then the copy buffer will include all lines up till the line that is

+   %%%

+not including this line.
+The paste buffer line does not have this limitation.
+As soon as the paste buffer line is detected, all the previous copied contents will be inserted at that location.

 Following is an example of repeating the same block of commands inside another Diagram.
 The first Diagram has defined three buffers,